Home Laws of Religion, Judaism and Islam

 A menstruating woman is permitted to read from the Torah, to pray and to recite the Shema.
 Isserles** says: Nevertheless, it is customary for menstruating women not to pray, touch a Torah scroll or enter a synagogue.[146]

-After a man has sexual intercourse with a virgin, he must separate from her, as if she were a menstruant, until she finds herself clean (without blood) for seven consecutive days.
-This is true even if she is a child who is too young to menstruate.[86]
+After a man has sexual intercourse with a virgin, he must separate from her, as if she were a menstruant, until she finds herself clean (without blood) after inspection for seven successive days.
+This is true even if the wife is a child who is too young to menstruate and even if no blood was found after intercourse.
+The seven days of inspection begin on the fifth day following the sexual act.[147]

 *Sexual intercourse with a female less than three years and one day old is not considered as sexual intercourse[148] because, according to Maimonides, healing will restore the hymen and thus the virginity of such a young female following intercourse.[149]